 LCRA has partnered with Texas A&M AgriLife Extension on its WaterMyYard program, which was developed to provide homeowners with scientific data to determine how much water they should use for their yards.
-The WaterMyYard website provides homeowners with recommendations on how many minutes to run their irrigation systems based on their utility's current recommended irrigation schedule, their sprinklers' precipitation rates, the water holding capacity of their soil, and evapotranspiration rates based on their location within the service area.
+The WaterMyYard website provides homeowners with recommendations on how many minutes to run their irrigation systems based on their utility's current recommended irrigation schedule, their sprinklers' precipitation rates, the water holding capacity of their soil, and evapotranspiration rates based on their location within the service area and proximity to the LCRA sponsored weather stations.

 LCRA contributes local climate data to the website collected from eight LCRA Hydromet weather stations.
-WaterMyYard participants are notified weekly how long to run their irrigation system based on the climatic conditions such as rainfall, solar radiation, temperature and wind speeds that occurred during the past week.
+WaterMyYard participants are notified weekly how long to run their irrigation system based on the climatic conditions such as rainfall, solar radiation, temperature, and wind speeds that occurred during the past week.
 LCRA will continue to promote this program within the service area.